BIOCHEMISTRY - DR. JAKUBOWSKI

 Sequential Mechanism: In this mechanism, both substrates must bind to the enzyme before any products are made and released.
 The substrates might bind to the enzyme in a random fashion (A first then B or vice-versa) or in an ordered fashion (A first followed by B).
 An abbreviated notation scheme developed by W.W.
 Cleland is shown below for the sequential random and sequential ordered mechanisms.
 For both mechanisms, Lineweaver-Burk plots at varying A and different fixed values of B give a series of intersecting lines.
 Derivative curves can be solved to obtain appropriate kinetic constants.

-Ping-Pong Mechanism: In this mechanism, one substrate bind first to the enzyme followed by product P release.
+In this mechanism, one substrate binds first to the enzyme followed by product P release.
 Typically, product P is a fragment of the original substrate A. The rest of the substrate is covalently attached to the enzyme E , which is designated as E'.
-Now the second reactant, B, binds and reacts with the enzyme to form a covalent adduct with the A as it is covalent attached to the enzyme to form product Q. This is now released and the enzyme is restored to its initial form, E. This represents a ping-pong mechanism An abbreviated notation scheme is shown below for the ping-pong mechanisms.
+Now the second reactant, B, binds and reacts with the E' and forms a covalent bond to the fragment of A still attached to the enzyme, forming product Q. This is now released and the enzyme is restored to its initial form, E. This represents a ping-pong mechanism An abbreviated notation scheme is shown below for ping-pong mechanisms.
 For this mechanism, Lineweaver-Burk plots at varying A and different fixed values of B give a series of parallel lines.
-An example of this type of reaction might be low molecular weight protein tyrosine phosphatase against the small substrate p-initrophenylphosphate ( A) which binds to the enzyme covalently with the expulsion of the product P, the p-nitrophenol leaving group.
+One example of a ping-pong enzyme is low molecular weight protein tyrosine phosphatase.
+It reacts with the small substrate p-initrophenylphosphate (A) which binds to the enzyme covalently with the expulsion of the product P, the p-nitrophenol leaving group.
 Water (B) then comes in and covalently attacks the enzyme, forming an adduct with the covalently bound phosphate releasing it as inorganic phosphate.
 In this particular example, however, you can't vary the water concentration and it would be impossible to generate the parallel Lineweaver-Burk plots characteristic of ping-pong kinetics.

 Many enzymes do not demonstrate hyperbolic saturation kinetics, or typical Michaelis-Menten kinetics.
 Graphs of initial velocity vs substrate demonstrate sigmoidal dependency of v on S, much as we discussed with hemoglobin binding of dioxygen.
 Enzymes that display this non Michaelis-Menten behavior have common characteristics.
 They :